 I use a Pegasus Astro Motorized Focuser on my Explore Scientific ED102, that I installed in late 2017.
 This stepper motor and controller can be controlled using the Pegasus Astro standalone software, or with APT.
 As I collect light through each LRGB filter, I make any focus adjustments needed for optimal results.

 I have not used the popular ZWO EFW filter wheel for comparison, but the Xagyl model has been a pleasure to use thus far.
-The unit is very thin and lightweight, with no protruding parts.
+It would be nice to control a ZWO filter wheel using the ASIair, but now I am just getting greedy.
+The Xagyl unit I have is very thin and lightweight, with no protruding parts.

 For someone who is not used to having an extra accessory of this size at the camera end of the telescope (especially considering it’s a 2-inch carousel), I was quite surprised at how light and low profile the Xagyl filter wheel really is.